rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 But turning to them Jesus said, Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children. ^2328

-For behold, the days are coming when they will say, Blessed are the barren and the wombs that never bore and the breasts that never nursed! ^2329
+For behold, the days are coming when they will say, 'Blessed are the barren and the wombs that never bore and the breasts that never nursed!' ^2329

-Then they will begin to say to the mountains, Fall on us, and to the hills, Cover us. ^2330
+Then they will begin to say to the mountains, 'Fall on us,' and to the hills, 'Cover us.' ^2330

 For if they do these things when the wood is green, what will happen when it is dry? ^2331